aochaos/Devops/README.md

 About me

-My name is Bohdan im a student at th university
+My name is Bohdan im a student at the university